Chatanga/HaskellCodinGamePlayer/README.md

 (by managing both the project dependencies and the build tools such as GHC itself).
 It is based on [Stackage](https://www.stackage.org/) which is a curated list of packages from Hackage providing a set of versions known to works well with each other.
 For instance, the LTS 17.9 from Stackage is the latest stable set of package using GHC 8.10.4.
-Stack is not the only tool around however and using Cabal and/or NyxOS are legitimate approachs as well.
+Stack is not the only tool around however and using Cabal and/or NixOS are legitimate approachs as well.
-In fact Stack, Cabal, NyxOS and others are not exclusive and can often be combined.
+In fact Stack, Cabal, NixOS and others are not exclusive and can often be combined.
-For instance, Stack understands Cabal files (they use the same internal cabal library from GHC after all) and offers a direct support for Nyx containerization if needed.
+For instance, Stack understands Cabal files (they use the same internal cabal library from GHC after all) and offers a direct support for Nix containerization if needed.

 So, what would it look like to use Stack at CodinGame to unlock newer versions of GHC and fine tune the available packages?